mbgardner/logrex/README.md

 # Logrex

-Logrex is an Elixir logging library inspired by [Logrus](https://github.com/sirupsen/logrus).
-Logrex makes it simple to display fields and values outside of the log text, for a cleaner output and easier parsing.
+Logrex is an Elixir logging formatter inspired by [Logrus](https://github.com/sirupsen/logrus).
+Logrex makes it simple to display dynamic fields outside of the inline text, for easier grokking and parsing.

+## To do

+* Add tests!
+* Add configurable standard metadata formatting
+* Add configurable level coloring
+* Use defaults based on mix environment if metadata format isn't provided

+## Usage
 Logrex differs from the standard Elixir console logger in that it doesn't require a whitelist of fields to be defined in order for those fields to be displayed.
 In that regard, it's essentially just a passthrough to a formatter.